carpentries-incubator/workflows-nextflow/episodes/04-processes-part1.md

 ##  Variable substitutions

-Similar to bash scripting Nextflow uses the "$" character to introduce variable substitutions.
+Similar to bash scripting Nextflow uses the `$` character to introduce variable substitutions.
 The variable name to be expanded may be enclosed in braces `{variable_name}`, which are optional but serve to protect the variable to be expanded from characters immediately following it which could be interpreted as part of the name.
-It is a good rule of thumb to always use the `{}` syntax.
+It is a good rule of thumb to always use the `{}` syntax because it enhances readability and clarity, ensures correct variable interpretation, and prevents potential syntax errors in complex expressions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::